XuqiaoLi/SPLS-Cox/README.md

 ## Real data application
 * `ccdata_proposed.R`: The implementation of SPLS-Cox on real data via function ***CC_estimate*** and parallel computing.
 * `ccdata_result.R`: Developing the point-wise confidence band and summarizing the result.
 The function ***get_ci*** is analogous to the ***get_PWCB*** previously mentioned.
-* `ccdata_FLCRM.R`: implementing and summarizing the FLCRM with both scalar and shape predictors.
+* `ccdata_FLCRM.R`: Implementing and summarizing the FLCRM with both scalar and shape predictors.
-* `ccdata_onlyscalar.R`: implementing and summarizing standard Cox methods based on only scalar predictors.
+* `ccdata_onlyscalar.R`: Implementing and summarizing standard Cox methods based on only scalar predictors.